Mitsubishi Xpander

 The Mitsubishi Xpander is a compact multi-purpose vehicle (MPV) manufactured by Mitsubishi Motors since 2017.
-Prominently marketed as a "crossover MPV", the vehicle was introduced in July 2017 in Indonesia, where the vehicle is manufactured and sold as a high-volume model.
+Prominently marketed as a "crossover MPV", the vehicle was introduced in July 2017 in Indonesia, where the vehicle was manufactured and sold as a high-volume model.
 Introductions in other markets started since 2018, and the vehicle is mainly sold in emerging countries in Southeast Asia along with several Latin American, African and Middle Eastern markets.
 It was the fourth best-selling Mitsubishi Motors model globally in 2018 and 2019, and became its third best-selling model in 2021.

 In late 2019, a more rugged-looking variant was introduced as the Xpander Cross.
 A rebadged and redesigned variant of the Xpander, with mainly different front and rear fascias, is sold by Nissan as the second-generation Livina since February 2019.

 Overview

 The vehicle design was previewed by the XM Concept that was first displayed at the 24th Gaikindo Indonesia International Auto Show in August 2016.
 The official teaser images of the car were revealed on the Mitsubishi Motors website on 17 July 2017.
 The car was unveiled in Jakarta on 24 July 2017 and debuted on 10 August 2017 at the 25th Gaikindo Indonesia International Auto Show.
 The car went on sale in Indonesia on 3 October 2017.

 Classified as a "Small Crossover MPV" by the carmaker, the design of the Xpander is claimed to be inspired by crossover SUVs and adopted the then-recent Dynamic Shield design philosophy.

 The vehicle has been exported throughout Southeast Asia, Nepal, Bolivia, Peru, Bangladesh, Egypt, the Middle East, Sri Lanka, South Africa, and Mexico.
 A sub-model called the Xpander Cross has been available as a more rugged-looking variant of the vehicle since November 2019.

 The Xpander is manufactured in Indonesia at the Mitsubishi Motors Krama Yudha Indonesia (MMKI) plant, and has also been assembled by kits by Mitsubishi Motors Vietnam since July 2020, and by DRB-HICOM in Malaysia since September 2020.
 To meet the unexpectedly high demand, the MMKI plant increased the production output from 5,000 to 10,000 units per month by early 2018.
 104,000 units were sold globally in 2018, followed by 114,000 units sold in 2019, higher than the initial annual target of 80,000 units.
 Since early 2024, Mitsubishi started producing the Xpander HEV at the Mitsubishi Motors Thailand (MMTh) plant solely to supply the Thailand market, in order to take advantage of the country's tax incentive programme for hybrid vehicles.